lmu-osc/Collaborative-RStudio-GitHub/push.md

 ***

-1. **RStdudio**: push your changes to github by clicking the green arrow up in the git tab.
+1. **RStdudio**: push your changes to GitHub by clicking, in the Git tab, the green arrow pointing up

 <!--     ![](./assets/push-rstudio.png)  -->

-2. **GitHub**: verify your changes are visible in your GitHub repository
+2. **GitHub**: verify that your changes were integrated in your GitHub repository

 <!--     ![](./assets/push-github.png)  -->